nasa/Common-Metadata-Repository/metadata-db-app/README.md

 ### Setting up the database

 There are two ways database operations can be done.
 It can happen through leiningen commands for local development or using the built uberjar.

+These commands run against the CMR database and as such, you will need Oracle installed or to be running an Oracle VM in order to perform migration tasks.
+Furthermore, the associated environment variables will need to be set.
+As mentioned in the top-level CMR `README` in the "Testing CMR" section, the required environemnt variables and their values can be provided to you by a CMR core dev.

+The CMR projects that currently support migrations are:

+* `ingest-app`
+* `bootstrap-app`
+* `metadata-db-app`

 #### leiningen commands